marklogic-community/corb2/README.md

 jasypt.password=passphrase

 ### Internal Properties
 URIS_BATCH_REF (This is not a user specified property.
-URIS-MODULE can optionally send this a batch reference which can be used by post batch hooks)
+URIS-MODULE can optionally send this as batch reference which can be used by pre/post batch hooks)

 ### Usage
 #### Usage 1: